alexcai13/emote-detector/README.md

-# 🎭 Emoji Gesture Detection
+# 🎭 Emote Gesture Detection

 Train a CNN to detect your gestures and map them to emojis in real-time!